 When seeking treatment from a dermatologist, consider a vitamin A infusion peel and a double infusion medi-facial.
 The vitamin A infusion peel eliminates scar tissue, helps prevent further acne scarring, and strengthens the immune function of the skin.
 The double infusion medi-facial uses a blend of hydrogen peroxide, acids, and enzymes to combat any skin problems with a deep clean.

 Additionally, weekly or twice-weekly exfoliation removes dead skin cells and oil from the surface of the skin.
 Instead of buying expensive creams and lotions, which are often full of preservatives, you can also make custom mixtures at home.
-Here are some helpful recipes for facemasks:
+Here are some helpful recipes for facemasks to promote healthy skin:

 - 1 tsp. of clay, ½ tsp. sandalwood powder, ¼ tsp. of rose leaves powder, and a dash of turmeric powder mixed into honey